Luke-SNAW/Luke-SNAW.github.io/vault/dev.web.tools.md

 - [Microsoft Clarity - Free Heatmaps & Session Recordings](https://clarity.microsoft.com/)
 - [MJML](https://github.com/mjmlio/mjml) - the only framework that makes responsive-email easy
 - [Hono + htmx + Cloudflare is a new stack](https://blog.yusu.ke/hono-htmx-cloudflare/)
+- [screenshot-to-code](https://github.com/abi/screenshot-to-code) converts a screenshot to HTML/Tailwind CSS.
+It uses GPT-4 Vision to generate the code and DALL-E 3 to generate similar-looking images.

 ## Images